-Soil depth is the distance from the soil surface down to unweathered rock or an impermeable layer which restricts water movement and root penetration.
+Soil depth is the distance from the soil surface down to un-weathered rock or an impermeable layer which restricts water movement and root penetration.
 For contest purposes shallow soils are less than 24 inches deep, and deep soils are greater than 24 inches deep.

 Slope percent is the number of feet of rise or fall in 100 feet of horizontal distance.
-For contest purposes slope percent is broken into the following categories: 0-20 percent, 20-40 percent and 40 percent plus.
+For contest purposes slope percent is broken into the following categories: 0-20 percent, 21-40 percent and 41 percent plus.
 Slope percent can be measured with an Abney level or a clinometer.
 Figure 7 below illustrates a 24 percent slope.
+Measure the slope within the boundary of the plot for the contest.